maeve70/NYCPublicWiFiLocations/README.md

 Lists all the public locations of citywide public computer centers (this is in addition to the computers at NYCPL, Brooklyn, Bronx, Queens, SI Public Libraries.

 My thought process for this dive into this dataset: The Mayor plans to cut the Public Libraries budget, which negatively affects communities for a number of reasons.
 If you cut the budgets for libraries you're taking away a community hub & resource for people.
-Libraries have computer workstations for people to use.
+Libraries have computer workstations for people to use for a variety of reasons--learning, job search & application, etc.

 **21% of NYC households don't have broadband access.**